Radical 130: Variant forms

 This radical character has different forms in different languages when used as a left component.
 Traditionally, the writing form of the radical character as a left component is hardly distinguishable with Radical 74 (月 "moon").
 In the Kangxi Dictionary, 月 which means the "moon" has its two horizontal strokes' right ends detached from the frame, while those in 月 which means "meat" are connected to the frame.
 In modern Japanese and Simplified Chinese, this difference no longer exists.

-In modern Traditional Chinese used in Hong Kong and Taiwan, the two horizontal strokes in 月 meaning "meat" are altered to a dot and an upward horizontal stroke, a change that also applies to printing typefaces despite historically it was only used as a handwriting variant.
+In modern Traditional Chinese used in Hong Kong and Taiwan, the two horizontal strokes in 月 meaning "meat" are altered to a dot and an upward horizontal stroke, a change that also applies to printing typefaces despite it historically only being used as a handwriting variant.